hopper/TravelHacks-2019/README.md

 ## Single Day
 A single day of our data, with a 20% sampling rate.
 This is very close to an actual "day in the life" at Hopper, and is recommended to simulate real-time applications

-## All
+## All 2017-2019
 A sparse sample (.1%) of our data from june 2017 to july 2019.
 Useful for analysis and predictions.

 ## All 2018-2019
 A less sparse (.5%) sample of our data, with all traffic from june 2018 to july 2019

-## Montreal
+## Montreal 2018-2019
 A less sparse (.5%) sample of our data from june 2018 to july 2019, for all trips with YUL as origin or destination

 ## US Internal 2018-2019
 A .5% sample of our data, from june 2018 to july 2019, with all U.S. internal traffic

+## Canada Internal 2018-2019
+A .5% sample of our data, from june 2017 to july 2019, with all Canadian internal traffic

 ## E.U.-Canada 2018-2019
-A .5% sample of our data, from june 2018 to july 2019, with all trips Europe-->Canada or Canada-->Europe
+A .5% sample of our data, from june 2017 to july 2019, with all trips Europe-->Canada or Canada-->Europe

 ## Single Origin 2017-2019
 A .1% sample of our data, from june 2017 to july 2019, with JFK airport as the origin